blytk/mastermind_ruby/README.md

 - The game involves six colors: **black**, **blue**, **green**, **red**, **white**, and **yellow**.
 - The program enforces valid color choices, so players cannot select colors outside this set.

-Players try to guess the code within a set number of attempts.
+Players try to guess the code within a set number of attempts (12).
 After each guess, the game provides feedback through color-coded pins, which offer hints about the accuracy of the guess.

 ### Feedback Pins